-You will want to use your calculator on the Math test, so make sure the type you use isn’t banned from the test center.
+You’ll want to use your calculator on the Math test, so make sure the version you use isn’t prohibited.
 The College Board includes a list of permitted calculators on its website, so check in advance to make sure yours is on the list.
 Most of the Texas Instruments (TI) calculators students use in school are allowed, so if that’s what you have, you should be OK.

 And, put in a new battery before the test, and even bring a spare with you, just in case of an emergency.
-Nothing could be more anxiety provoking than having your calculator die right in the middle of the test.
-This has happened to a few of my past students.
+Nothing could be more anxiety-provoking than having your calculator die right in the middle of the test.
+This has happened to a few of my students!

 Don’t Become Dependent On Your Calculator

-However, if you use your calculator to solve problems in lieu of writing out the steps, at some point you’re likely to hit the wrong button, or to leave out a step without noticing.
+Calculators are a tremendously useful tool on the second Math test, where you’re allowed to use them.
+However, if you use your calculator to solve problems in lieu of writing out all the steps, at some point you’re likely to hit the wrong button, or to leave out a step without noticing.
 You’re also likely to panic or become anxious if you get to a problem and realize you don’t know how to solve it with your calculator.

-Don’t Speed Trough The Test
+Don’t Speed Through The Test

-Remember that all the problems are worth the same number of points—don’t rush to finish at the cost of losing points on the simple problems.
+Remember that all the problems on the Math tests are worth the same number of points—don’t rush to finish all of them at the cost of losing points on the easier problems.

 So, go at a deliberate pace.
 If you get all the easy and medium level questions right and are forced to guess on the last few hard problems, you’re still likely to get a higher score than you would have had you sped through the entire test.
-Remember, your goal is getting as many points as you possibly can, not finishing the test on time at any cost.
+Remember, your goal is getting as many points as you possibly can, not finishing the tests on time at any cost.

 Take The First Step

-If you find yourself staring at a problem mindlessly, having no idea how to solve it, try taking any step you know how to take—whether that step be factoring, finding a common denominator, or even just doing some simple addition or subtraction.
+If you find yourself staring at a problem mindlessly, with no idea how to solve it, try taking any step you know how to take—whether that step be factoring, finding a common denominator, or even just doing some simple addition or subtraction.
 Oftentimes, after you’ve done this, you will see the problem in a new light, and the way to a solution will become more clear to you.

-Draw Pictures Where You Can
+Draw Pictures When You Can

 Any time a word problem describes a shape or a figure, draw it out.
-Drawing out problems helps make clear the steps you need to take, and the information you need to find, in order to solve problems, especially for things like geometry problems, where you’ll be using tools such as SOH CAH TOA and the Pythagorean theorem.
+Drawing out problems helps to make clear the steps you need to take, and the information you need to find, in order to solve problems.
+This is especially true for things like geometry problems, where you’ll be using tools such as SOH CAH TOA and the Pythagorean theorem.